 - Gospel Choir—This all-female group joins voices in a chorus that exemplifies a truly American tradition.
 No audition is required.
 Contact Debra Duff for more information.

 Take group music lessons to develop your musical talents at Mount Mary.
 No prior experience is necessary.

 Group lessons are available for guitar and piano.
 Group lessons may count for college credit and may count toward fulfilling fine arts core requirements.
 For information about guitar or piano classes, contact Barbara Henry.

 Consult the Undergraduate Bulletin (PDF)for details on group and private lesson courses.

 Orff Schulwerk Teacher Training Program

 Since 1984 Mount Mary has offered a music training program in Orff-Schulwerk for music specialists, music therapists, teachers, church musicians and independent music teachers.
 Course content follows the guidelines of the American Orff-Schulwerk Association (AOSA) for Teacher Training Courses.
 The courses are delivered through a minimum four-hour workshop each semester through the Greater Milwaukee Orff Dimensions Chapter of the American Orff-Schulwerk Association.

-Mount Mary University music faculty encourage you to explore your musical talents and interests through music ensembles, events, lessons and other programs on campus.
-Meet the faculty.
+Mount Mary University music faculty encourage you to explore your musical talents and interests through music ensembles, events, classes and other programs on campus.
+Meet all the faculty.